nateomedia/vscode-foundation6-snippets/README.md

 ## Limitations

-I wrote this extension primary for myself, so it focuses on semantic mark-up and relies on the xy-grid and flexbox.
+I developed this extension primary for myself, so it focuses on semantic mark-up and relies on the xy-grid and flexbox.
 Older grids are missing, as are many non-semantic html classes.
 I also did not include SASS variables.
-I welcome pull requests to fill-in any missing snippets.
+I welcome pull requests to fill-in anything that's missing.
 Thanks!

 ## Contribute